-- 8. Audit work was actively managed within the resource available and progress toward delivery of the agreed Annual Internal Audit plan was reviewed regularly.
+- 7. During 2018/19, the Council strengthened its resource levels in Internal Audit, Risk and Fraud by employing two apprentices from September 2018, one initially to work as part of the Internal Audit Team and the other within Corporate Fraud, though it is intended that to widen experience and increase skills they would switch roles during 2019/20. - 8.
+Audit work was actively managed within the resource available and progress toward delivery of the agreed Annual Internal Audit plan was reviewed regularly.
 The focus was maintained on clear scoping and coverage for assurance activity; timing of work and availability of nominated officers and staff; and control over the allocation of resources for in-year requests for support.
 Alternative means for gaining assurance were assessed and used where appropriate to support audit opinions.
-Progress and outcomes were regularly reported to the Head of Corporate Resources and the Audit and Risk Committee. - 9.
-The audit plan was delivered at the year end, with minimum need to carry forward audit work from 2017/18 into next year except where the service has requested timings and/or scope changes in work.
+Progress and outcomes were regularly reported to the Director of Corporate Resources and the Audit and Risk Committee. - 9.
+The audit plan was delivered at the year end, with minimum need to carry forward audit work from 2018/19 into the next year except where the service has requested timings and/or scope changes in work.
 Where work was deferred these have been agreed at the Audit and Risk Committee throughout the year.